 With effect from 3 July 2016 the UK's civil market abuse regime was replaced by a new EU-wide regime through the new Market Abuse Regulation ("MAR”).
 The key regulatory implications from the introduction of MAR is that companies admitted to trading on the AIM Market of the London Stock Exchange (“AIM”) are now subject to new rules and FCA’s oversight in relation to inter alia the:

-The Board implemented the necessary procedures to ensure compliance with the new MAR regulatory requirements, prior to the effective date of 3 July 2016.
+The Board implemented the necessary procedures to ensure compliance with the new MAR regulatory requirements.
 These procedures have been integrated into the Board’s standard meeting agenda to ensure ongoing compliance.

 The Company has a written agreement with each director and senior executive setting out the terms of their appointment.